 A Levels are a standardised qualification introduced during the 1950s for school leavers.
-They were intended to serve as nationally recognised qualification to help 18-year olds find work in their chosen areas of interest.
+They were intended to serve as a nationally recognised qualification to help 18-year olds find work in their chosen areas of interest.

 They also serve as a foundation for going on to study at university.
 If you are interested in going to university but don’t have A Levels, studying them through a college or distance learning provider is your best option.

-The big advantage of A Levels is that they are recognised by pretty much every business and educational institute.
+The big advantage of A Levels is that they are recognised by pretty much every business and educational institution.
 You can also study the subjects that are either of most interest or most relevant to your role/studies.